-- Status Quo approach provides no in-market incentives to reduce emissions or generate clean energy, but instead procures clean energy through competitive procurements for multi-year, fixed price contracts; - 2.
-The cost-effectiveness of emission reductions reflects the specific resources selected to supply clean energy, and thus depends on the design and implementation of procurements; - 3.
-Absent subsidies for existing resources, the Status Quo will favor new resources over existing resources, which may lead to economically premature retirements of or insufficient investment in existing clean energy resources; and - Subsidizes energy consumption, and thus may increase energy consumption, thereby raising costs.
+- 2. The cost-effectiveness of emission reductions reflects the specific resources selected to supply clean energy, and thus depends on the design and implementation of procurements; - 3.
+Absent subsidies for existing resources, the Status Quo will favor new resources over existing resources, which may lead to economically premature retirements of or insufficient investment in existing clean energy resources; and - 4.
+Status Quo approach subsidizes energy consumption, and thus may increase energy consumption, thereby raising costs.

-FCEM
+• FCEM

-- 1. FCEM provides cost-effective incentives for the development of clean energy; - The FCEM does not account for differences in the carbon-intensity of fossil generation displaced by clean energy and does not provide incentives for other means of reducing emissions, such as substitution of higher- for lower-emitting fossil-fired resources; and - Subsidizes energy consumption, and thus may increase energy consumption, thus raising costs.
+- 1. FCEM (with a single, uniform CEC) provides cost-effective incentives for the development of clean energy; - 2.
+The FCEM does not account for differences in the carbon-intensity of fossil generation displaced by clean energy and does not provide incentives for other means of reducing emissions, such as substitution of higher- for lower-emitting fossil-fired resources; and - 3.
+FCEM subsidizes energy consumption, and thus may increase energy consumption, thus raising costs.

-Net Carbon Pricing
+• Net Carbon Pricing